-If you’re in the area, stop at the MGM booth, say hello, and check out our stash of goodies.
+Stop at the MGM booth, say hello, and check out our stash of goodies.
 We’ll be hawking the new 2014 t-shirts in different colors and styles.
 We’ll also have older MGM T-shirts, aprons, and MGM $5.00 GIFT CERTIFICATES that can be used at any vendor booth (great gift idea).
 All proceeds from sales and donations go to making the MGM work.
 You’ll also be able to enjoy great freshly brewed cup of coffee, on the house, courtesy of our friends at the Night and Day Coffee Shop, just up the street.
-They keep the wheels rolling for some of us folks at the MGM.
-Thanks!
+They keep the wheels rolling for some of us folks at the MGM; thanks guys!

 Here’s a list of scheduled vendors and their products for the week:

-Hillstone will be back this week with their quality beef, other meats, and great hot-dogs, just in time for the long weekend.
-Stock up on these dogs; you won’t find this type of anything like them in any store.
-They will also have SWEET CORN; come and get it!
+Hillstone will be on hand with their quality meats and great hot-dogs, just in time for the grilling season.
+Stock up on these dogs; you won’t find anything like them in any store.

 Udder Merry Mac will be here this week with his great selection of lettuces, basil, English cukes, and other great hydro produce.

-Andy, from Spring Meadows Farm will have lots of pastured eggs and produce.
+Andy, from Spring Meadows Farm will have eggs and a small selection of produce.